cimug-org/CIMTool/docs/schemaops/cimtool-cli.md

 ### Generating Artifacts from All Profiles

-Process all profiles in the project's `Profiles` folder using the builders configured on each — the minimum valid invocation:
+Process all profiles in the project's `Profiles` folder using the builders configured on each, the minimum valid invocation:

 ```bat
 java -jar cimtool-cli.jar ^